What is a WYSIWYG editor?

 EpicEditor is a free, and open-source project that is released under the MIT License.
 However, you should consider using another library as it didn't receive any update for years, and it is no longer maintained.

-WYSIWYG editor libraries are essential for creating web apps with rich text editing features, as collaborative editing, forums, wikis, CMS, and support systems.
+WYSIWYG editors are essential for creating web apps with rich text editing features, as collaborative editing, forums, wikis, CMS, and support systems.

 Here, we listed the best open-source free WYSIWYG editors for text, HTML, and Markdown for developers to choose from.
 If you know of any other similar library that we did not list here, let us know.